jonmagic/katas/2025-02-18/01/README.md

     - apollo client for graphql
     - redux

-The server should have mock user data.
+The server should have mock user data and use random delays in the resolver endpoints to simulate server response delays.

-The client should render up to 10 users at a time in a table.
+The client should render up to 10 users at a time in a table as well as display a random user above the table powered by a second graphql query.
 It should use j/k for nav between pages.